timmalstead/flash_lights/README.md

 If you are having problems, try disabling extensions or running in incognito mode.

+#### Next Steps

+1)Add a back end to store high scores

+2)Add a social function to share how many times you've won.

+3)Add new game mechanics, such as hidden tiles, new shapes etc.

 #### Special Thanks

 Thanks to all my fellow students in SEI CC 5 (**Cranberry Gobblers 4 Lyfe!**) for all the encouragement, opinions and laughs.